-The truth is, to “boost the immune system” would actually mean that your immune system would shift into over-drive.
+The truth is, yes, there are nutritious foods that we all should be consuming regularly for our well-being, and for normal immune function.
+However, there are no “immune-boosting foods” to speak of, and even if there were, that would not be a good thing.
+See, to “boost the immune system” would actually mean that your immune system would shift into over-drive.
 An overactive immune system can put you at risk of developing autoimmune disorders.
 This is not good.
 The goal is to keep your immunity in check (functioning normally) so that you’re able to prevent infection and sickness.

-First of all, the terminology is incorrect (ie. you can’t actually “boost” the immune system, nor do you want to), and there’s really no good science to support any one food, nutrient or supplement improving immune function or warding off sickness.
-Darn, hey?
-I know.
+First of all, the terminology is incorrect.
+You can’t actually “boost” the immune system, nor do you want to.
+And there’s really no good science to support any one food, nutrient or supplement improving immune function or warding off sickness.

 Although including foods in your child’s (or your) diet that contain certain essential vitamins and minerals DO support normal immune function (such as vitamins C, D, A, protein and Zinc), more of these does not mean a stronger immune system.
 We just don’t have the science to support any claim that certain foods or nutrients strengthen immunity.
 In fact, researchers are far from comprehending the complexities of how our immune systems operate and if or how to strengthen them through nutrition.